Introduction

 The config.yaml in Detail

 TYPO3 stores every site configuration as a YAML file.
-Here is the structure for our Company A:
+Here is the structure for our Company A site:

 rootPageId: 1